tdewin/best-practices-guide/resource_planning/virtual_appliance_mode.md

 ## Recommendations

 -   You will need at least one type of (virtual) SCSI controller added to Proxy Server VM that is used somewhere at the VMs in your infrastructure to allow VMware to HotAdd the VM disks at backup.

--   Add an extra SCSI controller to allow for more VM disks processing in parallel (check the corresponding Veeam proxy settings, default value is 4).The limit for a single controller is the maximum number of devices per SCSI controller (15).
+-   Add an extra SCSI controller to allow for more VM disks processing in parallel (check the corresponding Veeam proxy settings, default value is 4).
+The limit for a single controller is the maximum number of devices per SCSI controller (15).
 Max SCSI controllers per VM is 4 = 60 disks max.
 Adding one additional SCSI controller is usually sufficient.

 -   When deploying hot-add backup proxies avoid cloning existing VMs as this may lead to identical UUIDs and cause hot-add operations